A few days after I released this episode, my guest James Butler died suddenly at the age of 28 of a suspected aneurysm.

-James is an Afghanistan veteran, and was a military diver in an elite unit that took only a handful of applicants.
+James was an Afghanistan veteran, and a military diver in an elite unit that took only a handful of applicants.

-In this episode, James goes deep about how he handled the ‘now what?’ after his career in the military ended.
+James talks about how he handled the ‘now what?’ after his career in the military ended.

-How can you source real power and identity, independent of your job and status?
+How can you create real power and identity, independent of your job and status?